Are Fallen Angels Truth from the Bible or Fiction?

 It’s important to note Satan isn’t God’s opposite.
 God is far more powerful than Satan will ever be.
 Satan is not omnipotent, omniscient, or omnipresent.

-Now that we’ve tackled the fallen angels, and their leader Satan, we have to establish what cultural conceptions about fallen angels simply aren’t true.
+Now that we’ve tackled the fallen angels, and their leader Satan, we have to establish what cultural conceptions about demons simply aren’t true.

 Fallen angels cannot inhabit a believer.
 Sometimes Christians can worry if they’ll ever be possessed by a demon, but demons cannot inhabit what is the temple of the Lord (1 Corinthians 6:19) where the Holy Spirit dwells.
 Demons shudder at the very name of Jesus, so they would not want to be in close proximity with the God of the Universe (James 2:19).

 Fallen angels have already lost.
 It’s easy to get discouraged when we see the forces of evil at work in our modern world, but we can sometimes forget that Jesus already has the victory (1 John 4:4).
-Fallen angels already have their fate sealed.
+Demons already have their fate sealed.
 It’s only a matter of time.